Allen County, Indiana Timeline

 1806 - A group of Quakers arrive in Fort Wayne to help Little Turtle and his son-in-law, William Wells, in a project to teach the Miami to become farmers.
 Wells, an American, had been Anthony Wayne's military scout and interpreter.
 The project did little to reverse damage to Miami people that resulted from liquor, disease and loss of their land.
 From Millennium milestones in Fort Wayne in the archives of The News-Sentinel newspaper.

 1806, May 9 - Paris C. Dunning was born in Greensboro, North Carolina.
 As a young man he moved to Indiana where he studied law.
 He got involved in politics and became the only person to hold all four elected state offices under the 1816 Constitution: State Representative, State Senator, Lieutenant Governor, and Governor.
-IHB: Indiana Governor Paris Chipman Dunning (1806 - 1884) From Indiana Historical Bureau on Facebook
+IHB: Indiana Governor Paris Chipman Dunning (1806 - 1884) From post by Indiana Historical Bureau on Facebook.

 1806, September 23 - Lewis and Clark expedition returns to St. Louis from the Pacific Northwest.